KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Dad-Jokes by brucetony](https://github.com/brucetony/MMM-Dad-Jokes)

-1. `package.json` issue: No repository field.
-2. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-3. No image found.
+1. No image found.
-4. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-5. Typo: Found `Magic Mirror` in file `MMM-Dad-Jokes.js`: Replace it with `MagicMirror²`.
-6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
-Move on to something better.
-10. Recommendation: Replace eslintrc by new flat config.
+3. Recommendation: Replace eslintrc by new flat config.
-11. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-DagelijksWoord by wctimmer](https://github.com/wctimmer/MMM-DagelijksWoord)